galtza/global-typelist/README.md

 # Global type lists

 In the [**previous article**](https://github.com/galtza/hierarchy-inspector), we introduced the metaprogramming construct ***type list***.
 We learnt how to perform a series of basic operations like *push_back* and *push_front*, or more complex transformations like *max* or *filter*.
 Finally, we implemented a meta-function called ***find_ancestors*** that given a *type list* TL and a type T, it generates another *type list* containing the ancestors of the type T, in declaration order.

-However, we did not describe how to generate the original **raw *type list*** in the first place.
-Due to the functional nature of the template metaprogramming, it is difficult to find a way to build these lists other than just using "literals" like in: `using registry = typename tmp::typelist<A, B>::type`.

-In this article we will be presenting a technique to construct those *type lists* as the compilation occurs.
-We will analyse the basics from the perspective of an imperative language and then translate that into template metaprogramming.
+However, we did not describe how to generate the original ***type list*** in the first place.
+In this article we will be presenting a technique to construct those *type lists* as the compilation takes place.
+We will analyse the basic elements we need from the perspective of an imperative language and then translate that into the realm of template metaprogramming.

 All the article pieces of code will be based on the existence of *type lists* and the basic operation *push_back* as it is listed below: